 Editor’s Note: This blog was originally published in June 2017 and has been revised to reflect industry updates.

-If you’re seeking a larger home and property to accommodate a growing family, are a first-time homebuyer, or empty-nester looking to downsize, it’s best to work with a local, reputable lender, such as Contour Mortgage.
+If you’re seeking a larger home and property to accommodate a growing family or are a first-time homebuyer or empty-nester looking to downsize, it’s best to work with a local, reputable lender such as Contour Mortgage.

-Learn more about the top reasons why people move, such as relocations, financial challenges, additional space, change of scenery or neighborhood, and others.
+Learn more about the top reasons people move, such as relocations, financial challenges, additional space, better neighborhoods, and more.

 1. Job Changes & Relocations

-Relocating for a new job is common, and many people move every few years due to industry, employment type, and position.
-Homeowners have even more flexibility, with work shifting toward more remote setups and freelance opportunities.
+Relocating for a new job is common, and many people move every few years due to industry and job market trends, better opportunities, and promotions.
+Homeowners now have greater flexibility, too, with work shifting online and remote or hybrid setups and freelance opportunities more available.

-Those with essential, on-site roles might move based on commuting time and other expenses, such as gas, tolls, and public transportation.
+Those with essential, on-site roles might also move based on reducing commuting times and other expenses, such as gas, tolls, and public transportation.

 2. Seeking Out a Specific School District